ldimbe20/cdp-frontend/README.md

 ## This Repo: Asheville Council Data Project forked version

-0. Make sure you have Node 16 installed.
+0. Make sure you have Node 16 or Node 17 installed.
 If not, I like to use NVM to manage node versions:

 https://blog.logrocket.com/how-switch-node-js-versions-nvm/